fusioncharts/dev_centre_docs/getting-started/blazor/blazor-features.md

 4. Execute an anonymous function to invoke the JS method upon event trigger.

 Use the ‘function()‘ format for the function definition in JavaScript.
-The arrow function is not included, but users can add it by extending the regex in the ‘blazor-fusioncharts‘.
+The arrow function is not included, but users can add it by extending the regex in the ‘blazor-fusioncharts‘ file.

 ```javascript
    myEvent.dataPlotClick = "function() { randomF();}";